davidbrowne/dsga/docs/DOCUMENTATION.md

 We have [enumerated all the specific classes](#types-and-functions) we support in the above section on types and functions, and there are a lot of them.
 GLSL has a bias towards the type ```float```, but we implemented the functions without that bias.
 If there is a ```float``` version of a function, then there is likely a ```double``` version.
 GLSL also does not provide support for the 64-bit integer types ```long long``` and ```unsigned long long```.
 So for the most part (but not in all cases), if there is function for ```int``` types, there should be a version for ```long long``` types.
 The same is true for ```unsigned int``` and ```unsigned long long```.

 Please look at what is in the [GLSL spec](https://www.khronos.org/registry/OpenGL/specs/gl/GLSLangSpec.4.60.pdf), especially Section 5 and Section 8, for a thorough look at the API.
-We will summarize what was implemented and how we supplmented matrix and vector.
+We will summarize what was implemented and how we supplemented matrix and vector.

 ### Iterators